How to make dalgona coffee: the cool new drink from South Korea

 2 tbsp hot water

-400ml airy or plant milk (our preference is oat milk)
+400ml dairy or plant milk (our preference is oat milk)

 1. Combine the coffee granules, sugar and hot water in a medium-sized bowl.